ambuc/quadtree/NOTES.md

    - Right now we store each region at the lowest possible leaf which totally contains it.
 But we store multiple regions in a vector (bad), and filter through them at return time (bad).
-   - TODO(ambuc): There should be a way to totally divide the grid around each inserted region.

      ```
      +--+--+--+--+--+--+--+--+--+--+       +--+--+--+--+--+--+--+--+--+--+